mhaylock/faster-postgres-paging/README.md

 # Faster Postgres Pagination Demonstration

-This is a scrappy example Rails application that demonstrates how "Seek Method" Pagination (also known as "Keyset Pagination") is faster than OFFSET based pagination.
+A scrappy example Rails application that demonstrates how "Seek Method" Pagination (also known as "Keyset Pagination") is faster than OFFSET based pagination.

+This was created for the purposes of a Ruby Meetup talk, the accompanying slide deck is included in this repo: [Faster Paging in Postgres](Faster%20Paging%20in%20Postgres.pdf).

 ## Setup